 You surely know the most famous monument in Peru, but do you know all the facts about Machu Picchu?

 This 15th-century Inca citadel is famously known for its location and mystery and is located above the sacred valley in the Cuzco region of Peru.

 It’s one of the 7 wonders of the world and the best-known icon of the Incan civilization.

 Why and when was Machu Picchu built?
 What happened to it?
-This and many more items are covered in the list with facts about Machu Picchu.
+This and many more items are covered in the ultimate list of facts about Machu Picchu.

 1. When and why was Machu Picchu built?